Santa Barbara Uber Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 According to Uber’s 2022 annual report, the company had 131 million monthly active platform users, marking an 11 percent increase from 118 million in 2021.
-The $31.877 billion Uber made in 2022 was also an 83 percent increase from the $17.455 billion in 2021.
+Uber generated $31.877 billion in 2022, representing an 83 percent increase from the $17.455 billion it reported in 2021.

-There is little doubt that Uber reigns supreme among rideshare services and is a default option for many people who need rides to get around the greater Santa Barbara area.
 Unfortunately, Uber vehicles are just as likely to be involved in car accidents as any other motor vehicle on California roads, and the California Office of Traffic Safety (OTS) reports that traffic fatalities in the state increased by about 7.6 percent from 3,980 in 2020 to 4,285 in 2021.

 A farm worker, suffered multiple broken bones and other orthopedic injuries resulting from an auto accident where the defendant driver attempted to make a left turn in front of our client in heavy fog.– ARASH KHORSANDI

-Finding the Right Santa Barbara Uber Accident Attorneys
+Finding The Right Santa Barbara Uber Accident Attorneys

 Drivers for Uber must maintain their own personal motor vehicle insurance policies, much like any other rideshare company.
 Uber does provide supplemental insurance for certain cases, but the company is often quick to point out that its drivers are independent contractors, not actual employees.

-Differences Between Uber Accidents and Other Kinds of Car Crashes
+Differences Between Uber Accidents And Other Kinds Of Car Crashes

 Uber’s Insurance Policy